project-alchemist/ACIPySpark/README.md

 # ACIPySpark: PySpark Interface for Alchemist

-ACIPySpark is currently in active development and will be released late May 2019.
+ACIPySpark is currently in development, check back soon.